sendbird/sendbird-calls-javascript/README.md

 </script>
 ```

 ## Acquiring Media Device Permissions
-If user dials or accepts for the first time in the given website, the browser may prompts for permission to use microphone and camera.
-It also might happens when user calls `SendBirdCall.useMedia()`.
-Without appropriate permissions allowed, user might not be able to access media devices, which includes retrieving list of available media devices or retrieving media stream from those devices.
+When a user makes or receives a call for the first time on a given website, the browser will prompt the user to grant microphone and camera access permissions.
+This might also occur when the `SendBirdCall.useMedia()` function is first called.
+Without these permissions, users will be unable to retrieve a list of available media devices or to retrieve any actual media streams.

-## Initialize the SendBirdCall instance in a client app
+## Initialize the SendBirdCall instance in a client application
 As shown below, the `SendBirdCall` instance must be initiated when a client app is launched.
 If another initialization with another `APP_ID` takes place, all existing data will be deleted and the `SendBirdCall` instance will be initialized with the new `APP_ID`.
 ```javascript
 SendBirdCall.init(APP_ID);
 ```

 ## Authenticate a user and connect websocket to server
-In order to make and receive calls, authenticate the user with SendBird server with the the `SendBirdCall.authenticate()` method.
-To make or receive calls, `SendBirdCall` should be connected to websocket server.
-Connect socket after authentication has completed using `SendBirdCall.connectWebSocket()` method.
+In order to make and receive calls, users must first be authenticated on the SendBird server using the  `SendBirdCall.authenticate()` function.
+The `SendBirdCall` object must then be connected to the websocket server using `SendBirdCall.connectWebSocket()` method.
 ```javascript
 // Authentication
 SendBirdCall.authenticate({ USER_ID, ACCESS_TOKEN }, (res, error) => {